Module 16, CLP Classification

 Gill Pagliuca has worked in chemical safety for more than 30 years, providing consultancy services including classification and preparation of safety data sheets for a wide range of customers and products.

 We will deliver this training using online training software, which we have used successfully for other CHCS training courses.
-You can use the software, free-of-charge on Windows, Macs, smartphones and tablets.
+There is no charge to delegates for using the software.
+The licence cost is borne by CHCS.

 Participants need to have available a copy of the Regulation (EC) No 1272/2008 on Classification, Labelling and Packaging of Substances and Mixtures, including Annexes.
 You may want to download a copy onto your computer or portable device for use during the exercises.